VirtuosoJoel/RubyExcel/README.md

 RubyExcel
 =========

-Designed for Windows with MS Excel
+Designed for Ruby on Windows with MS Excel

-**Still under construction!
-Bugs are inevitable.**
+Please feel free to log any bugs you find at [GitHub](https://github.com/VirtuosoJoel/RubyExcel/issues "Bug Tracker")

 Introduction
 ------------